 In 1984, I tore the cartilage in my knee, and over the years, the aching in my knee gradually got worse.
 I am physically active, running, hiking, lifting weights, doing yoga, and so on.
 Since I like to think outside the box, I read about Magnetic Therapy about 12 years ago, and got a knee brace with magnets that seemed to help me.
 Then, in 2014, I tore the cartilage in my same damaged knee again.

 The pain in my knee could be excruciating, however, at least in my experience, using magnet knee supports seemed to help.
 So that’s why I put together this article, to introduce people like you, who suffer pain or injury, to new ideas on pain relief.
 Magnetic Therapy, after many years of skepticism, is finally getting the respect it deserves.
-But you do need to get all the facts, before you decide to try it.
+This book on magnetic therapy explains it all.

 Want to know more?
 The folks over at Magnetic Therapy For Idiots have put together a guide for you to read that will answer a lot of your questions.